rehmliang/DM_lab_project_1/README.md

 #### SDB on SVM
 deﬁne the conﬁdence as the distance of a point from the separating hyperplane

-#### Experiments and Results
+## Experiments and Results
-We reproduce the proposed method in the paper and use the same setup (run the method for each dataset 10 times and take the average, the whole process takes about 12hours)
+We reproduce the proposed method in the paper and use the same setup (run the method for each dataset 10 times and take the average, the whole process takes about 12hours).
+Besides, in adult we select 'race' as protected attribute and apply the method on it.
 The experimental results are reported in the method/experiment-SDB.py and method/experiment-SDB-race.py , the figures are in  method/plots.
 #### Evaluation metrics: label error, bias(Statistical Parity), RRB(resilience to random bias)
-#### Conclusion
+## Conclusion
-## The method achieved fairness-accuracy tradeoff, which can be controlled after training and makes it a fast and transparent method.
+#### The method achieved fairness-accuracy tradeoff, which can be controlled after training and makes it a fast and transparent method.
-## Adjusting the decision boundary of learner based on the confidence scores of the misclassified instances.
+#### Adjusting the decision boundary of learner based on the confidence scores of the misclassified instances.

-## The SDB method can only deal with single protected attribute, if there are more than one sensitive attribute in datasets,  cannot handle all discriminations simultaneously.
+#### The SDB method can only deal with single protected attribute, if there are more than one sensitive attribute in datasets,  cannot handle all discriminations simultaneously.

-## It could be combined with other pre-processing or learner-specific in-processing method
+#### It could be combined with other pre-processing or learner-specific in-processing method

-## It doesn’t consider the class-imbalance
+#### It doesn’t consider the class-imbalance